-Worry not, as this post looks at two crucial but slightly confusing terms you should know as a seller, especially if you’re hoping to sell a house fast in Largo and complete the deal quickly with zero hassles.
+Worry not, as this post looks at two crucial but slightly confusing terms you should know as a seller, especially if you’re hoping to sell a house fast in Palm Harbor and complete the deal quickly with zero hassles.

 Both terms—down payment and earnest money—refer to cold, hard cash that exchanges hands during a home sale.
 But what’s the difference?
 Are they the same?
 Here’s a quick cheat sheet you can use to know the differences between earnest money and a down payment.